rmelick/java-memory-leak-demo/problems.md

 # Memory leaks:
-## Callbacks not completing
+## Database connections not closed
-  Problem: Resources that should be cleaned up on callback completion are not being cleaned up because the callback never completes
+  Problem: The connection should be closed in the exception handler
-## Static tree reference
+  Class: DeviceDB
-  Problem: A static value is holding an ever growing list of references to other values
+  How to discover it: Look for h2 related things in the memory usage graph

 # False memory leaks:
 These may look like a memory leak, but they mirror actual scenarios you see in production code